Filmmaking

 The OC Film School offers the serious student a unique blend of film theory and practical hands-on training.
 Our students learn the craft and techniques of narrative storytelling while acquiring the technical skills and artistic sensibilities necessary to compete in the new emerging frontier of digital filmmaking.
 Our curriculum integrates concentrated classroom study of all the major filmmaking disciplines with intensive hands-on experience in student film projects, because our philosophy stipulates that the fruits of theory realize full maturity in the practical application of the art.
 Our Digital Filmmaking classes give students collaborative hands-on cinematography, sound, and editing experience through the creation of award-winning short film projects.

-Complete a short form and a member of the Welcome Center will follow up with you right away!
+Complete a short form and our SSH Outreach Coordinator will follow up with you right away!

 The OC Film School offers several different certificate and degree options.
-The Bachelor of Applied Science (BAS) allows students to earn their bachelor's in filmmaking, graduating with two degrees and several film credits.
-The Associate in Applied Science-Transfer (AAS-T) degree allows students to transfer seamlessly into our BAS program.
-The Certificate of Completion (CC) in Documentary Filmmaking gives students the skills to produce their own documentary film.
+The Bachelor of Applied Science (BAS) allows you to earn your bachelor's in filmmaking.
+The Associate in Applied Science-Transfer (AAS-T) degree allows you to transfer seamlessly into our BAS program.
+The Certificate of Completion (CC) in Documentary Filmmaking gives you the skills to produce your own documentary film.

 Filmmaking is part of the Social Sciences & Humanities Division (SSH).
 Visit the SSH Division for more info, including support resources and services, and contact info for division staff and the dean.
 The Social Sciences & Humanities Division can assist you with: